-This article by my colleague, Aesthetic Realism consultant Bruce Blaustein, includes a discussion of the important American actor Spencer Tracy.
+This article by Aesthetic Realism consultant Bruce Blaustein includes a discussion of the important American actor Spencer Tracy.

 Eli Siegel explained the most important thing about anger: there are two kinds of anger, one that strengthens us, one that weakens.
 In The Right of Aesthetic Realism to Be Known #188, he wrote: